Linking Numbers in Three-Manifolds: Computing linking numbers and proof of Theorem

-In the same manner, we compute the intersection number of a closed lift of $\gamma$ with each of the index 1 and 2 branch curves.
-In this case $\gamma$ is the only pseudo-branch curve in the picture.
-Its arcs are again labelled $h_0,h_1, \dots h_t$, where arcs separated by a self-crossing of $\gamma$ are given the same label $h_i$ and viewed as one arc, and adjacent arcs of $\gamma$ separated by an overcrossing of $\alpha$ are labelled $h_i$ and $h_{i+1}$.
+Arcs of the diagram of $\alpha$ are labelled $k_0,\dots,k_m$, where $m$ is now simply the number of self-crossings of $\alpha$; we continue to assume $m$ is even.
+Adjacent arcs separated by the overarc $k_{f(i)}$ are labelled $k_i$ and $k_{i+1}$.
+As before, we introduce the pseudo-branch curve $\delta$ to the diagram without changing the labelling on the arcs of $\alpha$.
+The arcs of $\delta$ are labelled $h_0,h_1, \dots h_t$, where $t$ denotes the number of crossings of $\delta$ under $\alpha$.
+Adjacent arcs of $\delta$ separated by an overstrand of $\delta$ are given the same label $h_i$ and viewed as one arc, and adjacent arcs of $\delta$ separated by the overstrand $k_{f_\delta(i)}$ of $\alpha$ are labelled $h_i$ and $h_{i+1}$.
+Now, from this numbered diagram, we compute the linking numbers between branch and pseudo-branch curves by the formula given in Theorem~\ref{pb-b} below.